MdSamsuzzohaShayon/youthspike-event-management/README.md

  - color pallete gray-100, gray-900, yellow-500, green-600

 ### Running
- - Player sub, a player can be off for a round and can get back in the next round

- - If a round has been submitted he can not re-rank his players
- - Close button must not show up after submitting lineup
  - Style according to Figma - Make color scheme same
- - Make sure random assign, anchor assign, heirarchy assign more smooth

- - Creating team, players, match smoothly
- - Run a match smoothly
  - Sponsors will always have a logo of ourself by default

  - When make player inactive the rank should be update and and this should work properly